jjlastra/HESML/README.md

 # Licensing information

-HESML library is freely distributed for any non-commercial purpose under a CC By-NC-SA-4.0 license, subject to the citing of the main HESML paper [1] as attribution requirement.
+HESML library is freely distributed for any non-commercial purpose under a CC By-NC-SA-4.0 license, subject to the citing of the main HESML papers [1, 7] as attribution requirement.
 On other hand, the commercial use of the similarity measures introduced in [2], as well as part of the intrinsic IC models introduced in [3] and [4], is protected by a patent application [5].
 In addition, any user of HESML must fulfill other licensing terms described in [1] related to other resources distributed with the library, such as WordNet and a dataset of corpus-based IC models, among others.

 # References: